 Overall, when you experience anxiety regularly, it is something that needs to be treated.
 The only way to treat it is to make sure you're not causing it, and one common item that people claim causes anxiety is coffee.

-Coffee and Anxiety?
+Is Coffee Triggering Anxiety?

 The Causes of Anxiety and Diet